 SPONSORED ARTICLE: What is the low-risk anomaly?

 BMO Global Asset Management is a global asset management business with more than $125 billion in combined discretionary and non-discretionary assets under management as of June 30, 2013On the premise that less risk equals less return, a portfolio of low-risk stocks ought to provide only mediocre performance.
-Yet the past few years have seen increased interest in low-volatility investing, which specifically targets low-risk stocks.

 Are investors settling for less?
 Actually, no. According to Dr Ernesto Ramos, head of equities, BMO Global Asset Management, low-volatility stocks can perform just as well as their peers.